 This work is only possible with the generous donations of individual supporters.
-In 2015, we spent just under £150,000 in Java covering the costs of our team headed by experienced primatologist Made Wedana and all the expenses for maintaining both sites – from maintenance of enclosures to veterinary expenses; food and supplies for the animals under our care; and daily post-release monitoring.
-We make a little go a long way and strive to ensure that every pound is well-spent.Please donate
+Every year we spend just under £165,000 in Java covering the costs of our team headed by experienced primatologist Made Wedana and all the expenses for maintaining both sites – from maintenance of enclosures to veterinary expenses; food and supplies for the animals under our care; and daily post-release monitoring.
+We make a little go a long way and strive to ensure that every pound is well-spent.Donate today

 The investment you make will pay dividends, not in a financial sense, but in the incalculable reward of helping to save a species.

 Our two year anniversary

 Despite the delays to the repatriation of our UK gibbons to Java caused by the coronavirus pandemic, our team in Java continue their work of rescue and rehabilitation at our Javan Primate Rehabilitation Centre, as well as maintaining a monitoring and release programme at Mt Tilu Nature Reserve.Read more

 At our langur rehabilitation centre in East Java, twelve rescued langurs entered the centre, along with a further seven transferred from our West Java centre ready for release.
 In total, the team released nineteen langurs back to the wild.Read more

 Pandemic Delays the Repatriation of Javan Gibbons to Indonesia

 The coronavirus pandemic has caused a significant delay in our plans to continue the repatriation of captive-bred Javan gibbons to their native homeland.Read more